Published October 18, 2021 - Updated every Monday

 Please visit the Italian Health Ministry’s website to find out more.

 If you are vaccinated but are traveling with minors who are not, they will need to have proof of a negative test result, unless they are under 6 years old.
+They will not need to quarantine if travelling with a parent/companion who has proof of vaccination or recovery.

-People visiting Italy from any other country are only allowed to travel for essential reasons such as work or an emergency and must also quarantine for 10 days on arrival.
+People visiting Italy from any other country are only allowed to travel for essential reasons such as work or an emergency and must quarantine for 10 days on arrival.

 Many airlines are operating flights between Italy and other countries around the world, but the Italian government agreed on a specific procedure with certain countries and airlines for Covid-tested flights.
 (Note, they are not called “Covid-free” flights.)